CKANIO: Learnable Chebyshev Polynomials for Inertial Odometry: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nertial} Measurement Unit (IMU) typically consists of an accelerometer and a gyroscope, providing reliable three-axis acceleration and angular velocity data.
-Due to their independence from external environmental cues, low cost, and high update frequency, IMUs are widely applied in autonomous driving and indoor localization\cite{surveyILS,SurveyofIndoorInertial}.
-In scenarios where external devices such as cameras, radars, or GPS are limited or unavailable, inertial positioning systems offer a crucial supplementary or alternative solution for positioning and navigation.
+Inertial odometry (IO) estimates the position and orientation of an IMU-equipped platform using acceleration and angular velocity signals provided by the inertial measurement unit (IMU)~\cite{Indoor-Localization-Using-Smartphones}.
+Because IO does not rely on external cues and can be implemented cost-effectively~\cite{RIO}, it has been widely adopted in autonomous driving and related domains~\cite{CarIMU,surveyILS,SurveyofIndoorInertial}.
+In scenarios where external sensors (e.g., cameras, radar) or GPS are limited or unavailable, IO serves as a complementary or alternative solution for positioning and navigation~\cite{SCHNN,SSHNN}.

-Conventional inertial positioning systems primarily rely on Newtonian mechanics for position computation.
-For example, the Strapdown Inertial Navigation System (SINS)\cite{SINS} estimates positions by integrating and filtering IMU data; Pedestrian Dead Reckoning (PDR)\cite{PDR} determines a user’s position based on step detection, step length estimation, and heading calculation; and Zero Velocity Update (ZUPT)\cite{ZUPT} mitigates positioning errors by exploiting the physical constraint of zero velocity during stationary intervals.
-However, these methods generally suffer from cumulative integration errors and are highly sensitive to motion states and sensor installation configurations, making them less suitable for complex application scenarios (e.g., in the wild\cite{RoNIN}).

-In recent years, data-driven inertial positioning methods have demonstrated the ability to extract more accurate positional information from IMU data while adapting to diverse motion patterns.
-For instance, RoNIN\cite{RoNIN} infers velocity from IMU data by employing ResNet\cite{ResNet}, TCN\cite{TCN}, and LSTM\cite{LSTM} networks to estimate position; TLIO\cite{TLIO} combines a ResNet architecture with a Stochastic Cloning Extended Kalman Filter (SCEKF)\cite{MSCKF} to further improve trajectory estimation accuracy; RNIN-VIO\cite{RNIN-VIO} leverages LSTM to enhance ResNet’s sequential modeling capability, incorporating it as part of a Visual-Inertial Odometry (VIO)\cite{VIO} system; IMUNet\cite{IMUNet} constructs a network suitable for mobile devices using Depthwise Separable Convolutions (DSC)\cite{Mobilenetv2} and compares its performance with lightweight networks such as MobileNet \cite{Mobilenets}, MnasNet \cite{Mnasnet}, and EfficientB0 \cite{Efficientnet}; SSHNN\cite{SSHNN} fuses CNNs, convolutional attention mechanisms, and LSTM to build a hybrid inertial inference framework.